ContentCal compared to Sprout Social

 It’s an up-and-coming platform, with a growing number of over 40,000 happy customers and glowing reviews.

-Choose from a selection of plans: Pro, Company, Premium and Enterprise.
+Choose from a selection of plans: Essential, Advanced, and Expert.

 Sprout Social is fairly straight forward after some exploration of the tool.
 Your social accounts are connected fairly quickly and the scheduling tool is similar to many others on the market.